The AfL debate: does it matter who’s right?

 Well, I’d contend that it is overwhelmingly more complex to see whether a student has learned something during a lesson than it is to check whether a car has been sufficiently well constructed.
 Any attempts to elicit evidence from students during the teaching process is fraught with difficulty, and the only really helpful response is one along the lines Dylan refers to on the properties of wood and metal.
 As he says, knowing a student is labouring under a misapprehension is better than not knowing it.
 Definitely.
 But what about when students are able to answer your questions?
 If we are to take this as a measure of our teaching’s effectiveness than we could be sadly and spectacularly mistaken.
 Finding out that students know the right answer during a lesson is most useless piece of feedback we can get.
 Who cares?
 It is only in ascertaining whether a change has taken place over the long term that we will get any useful feedback on the effectiveness of our teaching.

 So in conclusion, all that formative assessment within lessons can tell us is what students haven’t learned, never what they have learned.
-That’s not to say that it isn’t extremely useful to check out misconceptions and reveal areas of ignorance, but it might be incredibly damaging to use formative assessment in lessons as justification for believing we can ‘move on’ or to believe that we know with any certainty whether students are ‘making progress’.
+That’s not to say that it isn’t extremely useful to check out misconceptions and reveal areas of ignorance, but it might be incredibly damaging to use formative assessment in lessons as justification for believing we can ‘move on’ in the belief that we know with any certainty whether students are ‘making progress’.

 Does any of this matter?
 Yes, I think it does.
 If Dylan’s right then we should carry on with his ‘5 strategies and one big idea’.
 But if I’m right, then formative assessment in lessons (a long-winded way of saying AfL) could be counterproductive and prevent us from doing what is best.
 Maybe the ‘nose for quality’ we need is in searching out the most effective ways to teach.